WebReflection/restyle/README.md

 ```

 ### What Is NOT
-Just to be clear what `restyle` is not responsible or capable of, is to make everything magically works as others might be.
+Just to be clear what `restyle` is not a CSS validator, beautifier, or uglifier, plus it is not responsible or capable of making everything magically works.

-As example, `flex-box` is not fixed, neither is any early implementation of some broken CSS property.
+As example, `flex-box` is not fixed, neither early or non standard implementation of any feature.
-However, you can simply combine a common class fix for flex-box and use `restyle` to add more or simply specify other properties.
+However, **you can simply combine** a common class fix for flex-box and use `restyle` to add more or simply specify other properties, there are no implicit limits in what you can write through `restyle`.

-Last but not least, you are free to fix things by your own deciding very specific CSS accordingly with the browser if done at runtime or simply trusting other pre-processors if done on the server side.
+**You are free to fix things** indeed by your own, deciding very specific CSS accordingly with the browser if done at runtime or simply trusting other pre-processors if done on the server side with the benefit that the object will be reused in both worlds, as example:

 ```javascript
 var flexValue = '1 200px',